Discovering the Compositional Structure of Vector Representations with Role Learning Networks: The SCAN task

 The substitution-accuracy results above show that if the \textit{entire} learned representation is replaced by \RLN's approximation, the output remains correct.
-But do the \textit{individual words} in this TPR have the appropriate causal consequences when processed by the decoder?\footnote{Historically, this question has had considerable significance: the original compositionality challenge to neural network models of cognition by Fodor and colleagues \citep{fodor1988connectionism} insisted that constituents of cognitive representations must individually be \textit{causally efficacious} in order for those constituents to provide an explanation of the compositionality of cognition \citep{fodor1990connectionism, fodor1997connectionism}.
-That TPRs meet the challenge of explaining compositionality was argued in \citet{smolensky1987constituent,smolensky1991connectionism}.}
+But do the \textit{individual word embeddings} in this TPR have the appropriate causal consequences when processed by the decoder?